-Joudour Sahara: an “ECO” music school in M’hamid Al Ghizlane
+Joudour Sahara Culture Center: an “ECO” Culture Center in M’hamid Al Ghizlane

 Aziza Chaouni Projects: Aziza’s Ghaouni’s expertise in the integration of architecture, landscape and green technologies in arid climates.
 She will be responsible for the construction and layout of the school site and structures.

-Playing for Change Foundation: mission is to create positive change through music and arts education.
+Thomas Duncan of Playing for Change Foundation: mission of PFC is to create positive change through music and arts education.
 Their guiding principles are:

 a. using music to transform lives and communities;

 b. connecting people and communities (locally and globally);

 c. economic empowerment (use of local materials and labour, teachers, earned income through instrument creation, performances, administration of the school);

 Sahara-Roots Foundation will be responsible for planting trees on the premises of the school and helping to educate about the fragile desert environment.

 See photos of Sahara-Roots involvement in the Joudour Sahara Culture Center

 The “Green Gateway to the Sahara” opens it’s gates to “Joudour Sahara”!